 STOP - maintained position stops the engine and deenergizes the accessory electrical circuits.
-ACC/RUN - maintained position energizes the accessory and ignition electrical circuits.

 START - momentary position that starts the engine.
 Release the switch to the ACC/RUN position once the engine starts.

 See "Starting the Engine: Normal" on page 17.

 As a system check, the indicators on the indicator and gauge display will come on for two seconds when the ignition switch is turned to the RUN position.